srijamannam/Financial_Analysis/README.md

 # Financial_Analysis

-Analyzed the company’s performance in terms of profitability, liquidity, activity, and solvency in Excel and created charts for better visualization
+Analyzed 2 company’s performance in terms of profitability, liquidity, activity, and solvency in Excel and created charts for better visualization

 Profitability Ratios